mohsensadr/collisional_ot/README.md

 # Collisional Optimal Transport

 In this repository, we present an implementation of collision-based dynamics for the optimal transport problem.
-This git repository has been used to produce results in this paper:
+This git repository has been used to produce results in the following paper:

 Sadr, Mohsen, and Hossein Gorji.
 "Collision-based Dynamics for Multi-Marginal Optimal Transport." arXiv preprint at [arXiv:2412.16385 (2024)](https://doi.org/10.48550/arXiv.2412.16385)